terkoizmy/DS_Portfolio/README.md

 * Save and Load model to drive
 * Submission Score (0.77751) with XGBoost
 ## Explore Data Analys
-  Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualisations
+  Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualization

 #  [Project 4 : House Sell Price: Project Overview](https://github.com/terkoizmy/House-Price-Sell)
 ## Train for Submission